liualg/liualg.github.io/_pages/cv.md

 **Post-baccalaureate Research Fellow &#124; 2018 - Present**
 * Intramural Research Training Award
 * National Institute of Mental Health
-* Duties included:
-  * Administering human functional magnetic resonance imaging
-  * Administering human online behavioral testing
-  * Utilizing machine learning, artifical intellegence, and visual packings to analyze data
-  * Presenting findings at national conventions
-  * Serving as liaison between NIH, the mental health clinics, and other research groups
+* Designs behavioral and functional magnetic resonance imaging (fMRI) experiments, implements large-scale data driven analysis, coordinates between NIH and other research groups, and presents findings at local and national conferences
+*Selected Project Experience*
+* *Food Picture: Regressors Analysis (current)*
+  * Aggregated data from multiple sources for caloric density, fat content, and sugar density for our stimuli set
+  * Designed behavioral web based experiments in Amazon Mechanical Turk (mTurk) to find core dimensions of food and object representations in real-world images
+  * Developed a data-driven computational model of similarity judgments for real-world images of 36 foods.
+The model captured most explainable variance in similarity judgments and produced 4 meaningful dimensions that reflect various conceptual and perceptual properties of these foods
+* *Language semantics in the (current)*
+  * Utilized data visualization packages in R, python, and Matlab to show cross-linguistic colexifcation patterns of emotion, colors, and taste related words in over 3000+ languages
+* *Viewing pictures of foods elicits taste-specific activity in the gustatory insular cortex*
+  * Implemented and trained a convolutional neural network (CNN) to analyze visual patterns in 200,000+ images to help understand the visual pathway in humans.
+This reduced cost and time for behavioral data acquisition, and created a database of data for future studies
+  * Created web based experiments to gather behavioral data on stimuli set
+* *Taste Quality Representation in the Human Brain*
+  * Developed automated data processing pipelines in Unix Shell (bash), Python, and RStudio to improve data processing time by four fold.
+The code ultimately decreased constant user input and improved data processing and management

 * Supervisor: Dr. Alex Martin, Dr. Jason Avery

 **Prime Consulting &#124; 2016 - 2018**
 * Consultant
 * Atlanta, GA
-* Duties included:
+* Offered strong business analysis, deliverable creation, market research, and project management skills *Selected Project Experience*
-  * Drove a market sizing research effort for a French geo-analysis company
+* Market sizing research effort for a French geo-analysis company
+  * Drove a market sizing research effort to show the client possibilities of expanding business into North America
+  * Explored data from multiple platforms and created visualizations for comprehensive “decks”
   * Interviewed similar business owners, lead scientists, and researched upcoming technology to identify possible platforms that would serve as entry into the U.S. economy
-  * Analyzed data and created a comprehensive “deck”  to show the client possibilities of expanding business into North America
   * Served as liaison between the client and other research teams, effectively communicating risks and requirements of expansion into the U.S. market
-  * Presented the strategic recommendations to client and the executive team
-* Supervisor: Maeve Morris

 **Dilks Lab &#124; 2016 - 2018**
 * Research Assistant
 * Emory Universty, Georgia
+* Designed behavioral and functional magnetic resonance imaging (fMRI) experiments, implemented data driven analysis, managed and maintained medcial documentaion, and presented findings at conferences
 * Duties included:
   * Created and implimented human behavioral tasks
   * Used Unity and C# to create 3D enivroments for Experiments